-Turning On and Off the Bluetooth Feature
+Turning On/Off the Bluetooth Radio

-Make sure that the RF switch is at the ON position.
+1. Make sure that the RF switch is at the ON position.

-2. Right-click the GETAC Utility icon (👹) located on Windows taskbar and select Quick Bar.
-(You need to tap an on the taskbar to show the hidden icons.)
+2. Right-click the Getac Utility icon () located on Windows taskbar and select Quick Bar.
+(You need to tap on the taskbar to show the hidden icons.)

 3. The following appears onscreen.
-To turn on the Bluetooth feature, click the Bluetooth quick button.
+To turn on or off the Bluetooth radio, click the Bluetooth button.
+(An X means the radio is currently off.)